yoonghan/yoonghan.github.io/README.md

 # Deployment into AWS Elasticbeanstalk
 1. Check that the start port is 8081.
 2. Check that 'npm install' and 'npm start' can be triggered.
-3. Go to Configuration->Software to add NODE_ENV=production, PORT=8081
+3. Go to Configuration->Software to add "Environment Properties" with NODE_ENV=production and PORT=8081
-4. Go to Configuraiton->Software to add start up with "npm start", and not default server.js
+4. Go to Configuraiton->Software to add "Node Command" with "npm start", and not default server.js

 # Deployment from Windows server to Unix System.
 1. After npm build, look for "\\" in folders .next\**\*.json.
 2. Replace all folders with "\\" with "/".
 3. Deploy into servers, e.g. AWS and so on.
-4. Check the Node Express version, the latest Express with Next doesn't work hand-in-hand in AWS.
-No idea why.
+4. Check that production start with the Postfix "NODE_ENV=production", this though doesn't work in Windows.

 ## Enhance Image performance.
 Install magickImage and execute the command: